faabiopontes/daily-dose-of-development/modern-react-with-redux/app6-redux/README.md

 - Every Department does a different thing with each Type of Form
 - Every Department receives data from the Central Repository of Data
 - The department might then change this data and return it to the Central Repository of Data

+# Reducers
+- Following the Functional Programming paradigm, a Reducer must return a brand new object, instead of modifying the received one at the first parameter